cloudfoundry/volman/TROUBLESHOOTING.md

 ### Driver deployment

 Diagnosing failures in driver deployment is quite similar to bosh deployed broker diagnosis as described above.
-The principal difference is that the driver is deployed alongside diego, so you must use the diego deployment manifest when calling `bosh ssh` and you must ssh into the diego cell vm to gather logs.
+The principal difference is that the driver is deployed alongside diego, so you must ssh into the diego-cell VM to find the driver job.
 In a multi-cell deployment, sometimes it is necessary to try different cell vms to find the failed one, but most of the time if configuration is not right, all cells will fail in the same way.

 ## When the service broker cannot be registered with `cf create-service-broker`